Go to main content

 Selection is based solely on the application.
 There is no oral admission interview, however, the selection committee may request a telephone interview if further clarification is needed regarding an application.

-The application file consists of your high school diploma, a resume, and a cover letter of one to two pages.
-You must indicate whether you wish to take the entire Education only certain modules, which ones, and why, if applicable.
+The application package consists of a high school diploma, a resume, a one- to two-page cover letter, and a proposed teaching plan.
+The cover letter must specify whether you intend to complete the entire Education only certain modules, and if so, which ones and why.

 Professionals who do not have a high school diploma may apply for admission via the personal and professional experience validation procedure (more information here).

-Candidates who are civil servants must submit their application through their line manager in order to obtain authorization from their administration for the corresponding absences.
+Candidates who are civil servants must submit their application through official channels in order to obtain authorization from their agency for any resulting absences.

 FIRST WAVE